nanovms/ops-documentation/images.md

 Images
 ========================

-Images (disk images) are the artificats produced by OPS.
+Images (disk images) are the artifacts produced by OPS.
 These disk images can be ran on a variety of hypervisors including the top public cloud providers such as AWS and Google Cloud.